-Mr. C. V R. Rajendran, the erstwhile MD & CEO came on board during one of the most turbulent times in the Bank's history.
-He was able to put the Bank on a transformation and growth trajectory.
+MD & CEO came on board during put the Bank on a transformation and growth trajectory.
 On 31st March, 2022, he took early retirement on health grounds.
 As stakeholders of the Bank, we are indebted to him.
 I wish to place on record the Board's and my gratitude for his contributions to the Bank's turnaround with his vision, tireless efforts, and steadfast implementation of strategies.